keeganskeate/etch/README.md

 ## 📖 Installation<a name="installation"></a>

-Etch Mobility is an open box and transparent.
+ETCH Mobility is an open box and transparent.
 You do not have to guess about the software used in the website or in its construction.
-Etch Mobility is built and depends on the following software and services.
+ETCH Mobility is built and depends on the following software and services.

 * [Python](https://www.python.org/psf/)
 * [Django](https://www.djangoproject.com/foundation/)